saksham695/Todo/competition/README.md

 8: Todo list application is designed in such a way to give you better experience on mobile devices also.

 9: Green circle indicates that todo is completed , you can also change the complete state to incomplete state by clicking on the todo.

+## What Not Supported

+1: Adding todo while on seach mode is not reccomended.